 Accordingly the Company along with its claims, submitted the claims of the EPC Contractor to HPWD for consideration.
-The claims went through the Dispute Resolution procedures of the Concession Agreement including the amicable settlement between the two Chairmen of HPWD and the commpany.
+The claims went through the Dispute Resolution procedures of the Concession Agreement including the amicable settlement between the two Chairmen of HPWD and the company.
 However no settlement could be arrived between HPWD and the Company within the stipulated time.
 The Company has referred the claims to arbitration.
 The EPC Contractor has agreed to await the conclusion of process of Arbitration between the Company and HPWD before pursuing further action on the matter.
 It is agreed between the Company and the EPC Contractor that till such time as the Arbitration between Company and HPWD is concluded, no rights of the EPC Contractor with regard to Limitation on the claims will be affected.
-Order dt 3-3-2022 by arbitrator states that arguments completed by all side and order is reserved.
-The Company will update the EPC Contractor with regard to the status of the Arbitration process with HPWD.